Muhammed-Rajab/ig.bot/README.md

 # ig.bot

-_A node.js based instagram💖 bot🤖 made to make life of a content creater🗒️ easy🍀_
+_A node.js based Instagram💖 bot🤖 made to make life of a content creator🗒️ easy🍀_